 Tecsun PL-368 Handheld Multiband Radio

 The new Tecsun PL-368 is the third major version of this vertical, hand-held “walkie-talkie-style” radio.
 It is of course not a walkie talkie but rather an unusual multiband receiver.
 Initially there was the PL-360/CountyComm GP-5 DSP (which seems to still be available from some sources).
 The next version (also still available) was the PL-365/CountyComm GP-5-SSB which added a few improvements along with SSB.
 Now a real game-changer…this latest version adds a keypad for direct frequency entry, elevating the PL-368 to a much higher level of usability.
-When the radio becomes available Anon-co.com expects it will sell for $73 w/o battery with free shipping or $84.45 with battery plus standard shipping.
-(I will update this when new info becomes available).
+Anon-co.com advises they are selling it for $73 w/o battery with free shipping or approximately $84.45 with battery plus standard shipping.
+You can contact them for shipping options.

 If you’re not familiar with this family of radios I strongly recommend you read my earlier report on the PL-365, which will explain quite a bit about the hand-held concept of all of these radios.